These are the most exciting new UK hotel openings for 2021 – and the ones that only just managed to open at the end of 2020.

 One of the highlights, even if you’re not booked in for a stay, is vegan restaurant, Powerplant, serving unique dishes such as Watermelon Tartare with Yuzu, Avocado and Tapioca and a Potato Flatbread with Grilled Courgette, Enoki Mushrooms and Thai Basil Pesto.

-Prices start from £81 a night
+Rooms start from £81 a night

 The Grand Hotel Birmingham – open now